-In other articles, I learn that the constant travelling is wearing nomads out, the constant job seeking, the uncertainty of not knowing if your income is steady enough.
+In other articles, I learn that the constant traveling is wearing nomads out, the constant job seeking, the uncertainty of not knowing if your income is steady enough.
 Most unhappiness seems to come from a sense of being trapped.
 A feeling of not being able to move forward as hoped for, or as learned from the internet while preparing.

-When you do research on digital nomadism you kind of end up in the land of make-believe, the land of a bunch of people that present the digital nomad lifestyle as a happy ever on the beach, constant travelling way of vagabondish living.
-Unfortunately, they seldom share the constant search for jobs and income, the working long hours to be able to buy the next plane ticket and the nothingness that is left when they are not successful.
+When you do research on digital nomadism you kind of end up in the land of make-believe, the land of a bunch of people that present the digital nomad lifestyle as a happy ever on the beach, constant traveling way of vagabondish living.
+Unfortunately, they seldom share the constant search for jobs and income, the working long hours to be able to buy the next plane ticket, and the nothingness that is left when they are not successful.

 The post I read on Reddit lingers in my mind, not earning enough money to go back home and live a decent life back home.
 What is a decent life, I wonder?
 Has this person not figured out beforehand what he needed to live happily?
 If you fail to make a list of life improvements you want to gain from choosing a digital nomad lifestyle you might end up feeling trapped.

 Not being able to return home, is returning ever an option when you start a nomad lifestyle?